How Much is a Single Storey Extension? A Guide

 Impact on Property Value: How a Well-Executed Extension Can Enhance Market Value

 A well-designed single storey extension can significantly enhance the market value of a property.
-According to experts, a well-executed extension can add between 5% to 15% to a property's value, making it a worthwhile investment for homeowners.
-This is especially true for homeowners looking to modernize their homes, increase living space, or create additional bedrooms and bathrooms.
-For example, a single storey extension can transform a dull and cramped kitchen into a bright and spacious dining area, making the property more attractive to potential buyers.
+According to experts, a well-executed extension can add between 5% to 15% to a property’s value, making it a worthwhile investment for homeowners.
+This is particularly beneficial for those looking to modernize their homes, increase living space, or create additional bedrooms and bathrooms.

 Factors that Determine Return on Investment (ROI) on Extensions

 The return on investment (ROI) on single storey extensions can vary widely depending on several factors, including location, design complexity, and materials used.
 In general, a well-designed extension that meets local building regulations and is constructed with high-quality materials can recoup between 80% to 100% of the total cost at resale.
 However, the ROI can be lower if the extension is poorly designed, constructed, or does not meet local building regulations.
-Additionally, the ROI can be affected by the overall condition and value of the property, as well as the local real estate market.

 Long-Term Benefits of Increased Space